What is a Row? What is a Column?

 | Auto Fit | Sets the width of a specified column based on the content of all cells in the column.
 The width is determined by the cell with the widest content. |

-More information about setting row's height and column's width is available in the Resizing Rows and Columns article.
+For more information about setting row height and column width, see the Resizing Rows and Columns article.